How To Deal with Loneliness Biblically

 Am I a God at hand, declares the LORD, and not a God far away?
 Can a man hide himself in secret places so that I cannot see him? declares the LORD.
 Do I not fill heaven and earth? declares the LORD.
 (Jeremiah 23:23–24 ESV)

-Furthermore, God has a special presence to Christians united with Him.
-God delivers us from our isolation.
+God is ever present and near Christians.
 Our path to overcoming loneliness begins when we are united with our Lord Jesus Christ.

 When we place our trust in Christ to forgive us of our sin, we are united with Christ.
 We become married to Christ.
 Our entire life is transformed.
 Our personal identity changes.
 Christ’s spirit indwells us, and He becomes our constant companion, counselor, and friend.